oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/b-lab-one-database-management/dbm.md

 - Use Oracle Cloud Infrastructure Database Management to manage a fleet of MySQL Databases and drill down to a single database for further investigation.
 - Explore Database Management Summary.
-- Explore all Metrics of HeatWave MySQL DB system.
+- Explore all Metrics of External MySQL DB system.
 - Explore Configuration variables of External MySQL DB system.
 - Explore Alarm definitions of External MySQL DB system.
 - Diagnose database performance issues quickly with Performance Hub.